cesarbmx/crypto-watcher-api/README.md

 - [ ]  **Phase #6** Reward system (**Reward**)

 ##### HOW TO RUN IT:
 Clone the _shared_ respository next to the folder where you have cloned _crypto-watcher_.
-Nugets are in progress so, for now, I am just cross referencing the projects.
-Sorry about that.
+Nugets are in progress so, for now, I am just cross referencing the projects.<BR>
 Debug the API.
 By default it uses an in-memory database, so, everything should load.